 6. Mendini by Cecilio Eb Black Lacquer Alto Sax

 This black lacquered saxophone by Cecilio will make your student stand out in band class.
 Cecilio makes great beginner saxophones that sound decent enough for the first few years of playing.The outfit comes with everything a student needs to get started with including a hard shell case, mouthpiece, neck strap, reeds, cleaning kit, and gloves.

 7. Jupiter JAS1100SG Saxophone

 Jupiter is a very well-known saxophone brand, producing musical instruments since 1930, and the JAS1100SG is the perfect sax for intermediate and advanced players.
 While the price tag is in the range of semi-pro, the JAS1100SG lives up to the quality of saxophones 5x the price.
-It has a silver plated Sona-Pure neck made with artisan tooling and annealing that make it look stylish and sophisticated.
-The contoured left-hand table keys and Bb tilting rocker arm provide very comfortable fingering for enhanced playability.
+It has a silver-plated Sona-Pure neck made with artisan tooling and annealing that makes it look stylish and sophisticated.
+The contoured left-hand table keys and Bb tilting rocker arm provide very comfortably fingering for enhanced playability.

 8. Selmer SAS280

 The Selmer SAS280 is a great sax for concert band or solos.
 The traditional-sized bell helps saxophonists keep their tone focused and makes blending easy.
 If you’re looking to step up your saxophone, then this might be the sax for you.
 The sound is that of a professional saxophone, but the price is much more accomodating.
 The professional key styling is similar to that on more expensive saxophones which allows for accurate fingering.
 The pitch stays consistent across the range and the sound quality is superb.